-Mr. Doody is a former co-chair of the PTO relations subcommittee of the Chemical Practice Committee of the AIPLA, and is a past president of the Northern Virginia Patent Lawyers Club.
-He also has published articles in a variety of law journals and trade publications.
+Mr. Doody is a former co-chair of the PTO relations subcommittee of the Chemical Practice Committee of the AIPLA, and he is a past president of the Northern Virginia Patent Lawyers Club.
+He has published articles in a variety of law journals and trade publications.

 His career began at the United States Patent and Trademark office in the polymer group, followed by his time as in-house patent counsel at Union Carbide Corporation prior to its acquisition by The Dow Chemical Company.
-Mr. Doody also practiced with another large multinational general practice firm as well as with a patent boutique.
+Mr. Doody also practiced with another large multinational general practice law firm as well as with a patent boutique.
 His experience with this broad cross-section of the patent practice spectrum enables him to fully understand his clients' issues and to team with them to find the most appropriate and efficient solution.

 IPO Patent Office Practice Committee